Django - Getting Started

 - Some frameworks have implicit routing by function name

-- Some functions lets you set route for function name
+- Some functions let you set a route for a function name

 To import from the current directory use from . import views